This page was most recently updated on May 8th, 2025

 SECTION 22.07 Individuals and Conduct Covered

-These policies apply to each individual, including all UCPPE members, monarchs, titleholders, imperial family members, contractors, and designated representatives, whether related to conduct engaged in by fellow UCPPE members or by someone not directly connected to The United Court of the Pikes Peak Empire (UCPPE) (e.g. an outside vendor, consultant or customer or community member).
+These policies apply to each individual, including all UCPPE members, monarchs, titleholders, imperial family members, contractors, and designated representatives, whether related to conduct engaged in by fellow UCPPE members or by someone not directly connected to The United Court of the Pikes Peak Empire (UCPPE) (e.g., an outside vendor, consultant, customer, or community member).

 Public vs. Private:

-This policy does not deny that everyone is allowed to his or her personal private opinion.
+This policy does not deny that everyone can have their personal private opinion.
 Any member of this organization is allowed to have a private conversation.
 This policy relates directly to public violations of the rules.
 Public and private are defines as follows:

 a.
-Public: Pertaining to, or affecting the community or the people as a whole, for the use of all, open to the knowledge of all, in front of multiple or unknown individual.
+Public: Pertaining to or affecting the community or the people as a whole, for the use of all, open to the knowledge of all, in front of multiple or unknown individuals.

 b.
 Private: Confined to particular persons or groups, secluded from others, not for public use or participation.